 The Aquos sense lite SH-M05, being a middle class phone, naturally comes with a low-class processor: the Snapdragon 430 (MSM8937) that has four 1.4-GHz cores and four 1.1-GHz cores.
 The operating memory is 3 GB, and the built-in storage space is 32 GB (you can use up to 256 GB microSDXC cards to expand that).

 The supported radio frequencies are as follows:

 Further features include GPS, Osaifu-Keitai/NFC, WiFi b/g/n (single-band only, at 2.4 GHz), Bluetooth 4.2.
 Gone are infrared and digital TV (OneSeg).

 The bottom bezel houses a fingerprint sensor.
-It's unclear if this can also function as a Home button like in the Aquos R.
+Like in the Aquos R, this can also function as a Home button.

 It ships with Android 7.1 pre-installed.

 Considering its size and specs, the SHV40 is actually quite heavy, weighing in at 148 grams.
 It's quite big because of the giant top and bottom bezels, measuring 72 × 144 × 8.6 mm (W x H x D).
 The battery is 2700 mAh and is non-removable.

 The Aquos sense lite SH-M05 has a top-mounted 3.5-mm earphone jack.